Johansen AI LogoJohansen AI Solutions

 3. The "Venture Architect" Mindset

-They understand that the goal isn't to "write more code," but to deliver more value with less code.
+They understand that the goal of their job is not to "write more code"—which actually increases technical debt and system complexity—but to deliver maximum business value with the absolute minimum amount of code.

 The Management Challenge